 Positive Trends Affecting Rodenticide Choice

 While we’re talking about d0wnward changes in rodenticide acceptance, we should also mention upward changes we’ve noticed.
 One of the three original rodenticide formulas had, until recently, shown no more than a mediocre acceptance rate.
 We continued to provision the E2M2C™ devices with it because–while it never seemed to be one that rodents were “wild” about–it still loped along with an acceptable rate of consumption.
 During 2024 we noted a positive uptick in consumption of that formulation.
 I’ve queried the manufacturer to see if they’ve changed anything that might account for that change, but they claim no modifications have been made.
-Changes in rodent tastes may be the deciding factor.
-We are glad to see this uptick, as we consider this to be a “Goldilocks” rodenticide–i.e., one that is just right–because it is highly lethal to rodents, but carries a very low risk of secondary poisoning.
+Inexplicable changes in rodent tastes may be the deciding factor.
+We are glad to see this uptick, as we consider that formula to be a “Goldilocks” rodenticide–i.e., one that is just right–because it is highly lethal to rodents, but carries a very low risk of secondary poisoning.

 We’ll discuss more on this subject soon…